Sole proprietor reviewing short-term business loan options on a laptop at a small business desk

 What is the easiest short-term business loan to get as a sole proprietor?

-Business lines of credit and merchant cash advances have the lowest credit score requirements — sometimes as low as 500–530.
-However, ease of approval comes with higher costs.
+Business lines of credit and merchant cash advances have the lowest credit score requirements, sometimes as low as 500 to 530.
+Ease of approval comes with higher costs, however.
 MCAs in particular can carry effective APRs above 100%, so they should be a last resort rather than a first choice.

 Do short-term business loans for sole proprietors require collateral?